Love Has Never Been a Popular Movement

 We are made to believe that cruelty wins each day.
 That the systems are too far gone to be of service.
 That humanity has slipped far beyond our grasp.
 So much of what surrounds us is designed to break us.
 But Baldwin knew better.
 He showed us that the world will forever be held together by the few who love and care, feel it all deeply, and refuse to turn cold.

-So on this day, Baldwin's heavenly birthday, we remember not just what he said, but who he was: the fire in his eyes, the precision of his mind, and the sacredness of his rage.
-We heed his unwavering call to be more human, not less.
-To honor his legacy is to become the love that holds yourself and the world together.
+So on this day, Baldwin's heavenly birthday, let us remember not just what he said, but who he was.
+Let us heed his unwavering call to be more human toward one another, not less.
+To honor his legacy is to become the love that holds you and the world together.

 Previous